You may be thinking about whether to buy a ceramic heater or radiant heater and you don’t want to rush with either.

 As you’ve learned in this article, they both have their own advantages and downsides.

-However, if you’re a tech guy and like smart features – you should go with radiant heaters.
+However, if you’re a tech guy and like innovative features – you should go with radiant heaters.

 Choose carefully based on your needs and your own requirements.
-Only in that way, you’ll know which one is better and fits you better.
+Only in that way will you know which one fits you better.